Feb 17, 2025

 FAQ

-In most jurisdictions, KYC is necessary for crypto platforms under AML/CFT law.
+In most jurisdictions, KYC is necessary for crypto platforms in accordance with AML/CFT laws.

 AMLAutomationCryptoFinancial InstitutionsFraud PreventionIdentity VerificationKYCRisk Management